 These figures are simply estimates and can differ depending on factors like where you are, your level of expertise and the details of the project.
 When I began my journey I used these ranges as a reference point but I tweaked my rates according to the unique requirements of my clients and the standard of my work.
 It's crucial to be adaptable and stay informed about market trends to stay ahead in the game.

-Also Read This: How to Become a Freelance Illustrator for Children’s Books
+Also Read This: How to Start Working as a Freelance Chat Support Agent

 How to Determine Your Pricing